 A mixed picture emerges from this comprehensive collection of statistics.
-In many cases the new parameters improve the performance of the CAI and the codon usage (gray and black shaded squares in table 1b), but sometimes the performance is also slightly lower.
+In many cases the new parameters improve the performance of the CAI and the codon usage (gray and black shaded squares in Table 2), but sometimes the performance is also slightly lower.

-The codon usage models with the new parameters generally perform better than the model with the original parameters (Δ correlation is greater than 1% 6 out of 9 times for both the Pearson and rank correlations), whereas the improvements for the CAI are less obvious (Δ correlation greater than 1% 3 out of 9 times for both the Pearson and rank correlations).
+The codon usage models with the new parameters generally perform better than the model with the original parameters (Δ correlation is >1% six out of nine times for both the Pearson and rank correlations), whereas the improvements for the CAI are less obvious (Δ correlation >1% three out of nine times for both the Pearson and rank correlations).

 One important observation is that the parameterization sets for which we found optimal parameters are usually very small (on the order of 100 genes or less) for both the CAI and the codon usage.
-This is despite the fact that we used whole-genome information in our calculations.
-An extreme example is the codon usage with parameterization population $[G{Prot}, a{Prot}]$ and evaluation population $[G{Prot}, a{mRNA}]$: here, the optimal parameterization set contains only one gene (the phosphopyruvate hydratase ENO2).
+This is despite the fact that we used wholegenome information in our calculations.
+An extreme example is the codon usage with parameterization population $[G{\text{Prot}}, a{\text{Prot}}]$ and evaluation population $[G{\text{Prot}}, a{\text{mRNA}}]$: here, the optimal parameterization set contains only one gene (the phosphopyruvate hydratase ENO2).
 This alone yields a rank correlation of 0.66 with the expression data.